What every parent should know about college tours

 5. Check to see whether your child’s prospective major offers a school-specific tour.
 Register before or after the general campus tour.
 Some have very limited space and are in high demand.

 9. Make sure you speak to current students.
 They give you a different perspective than admissions officials.
 Ask them about the food, safety, stress level, dorms, and their quality of life.
 I preferred my son to ask those questions because teens relate to each other more easily.
+Take advantage of the student-led campus tours to also get the perspective of somebody who already went through the process.
+My kids always ask why the tour guide chose that specific school and the answers can be very enlightening.

 10. Keep your eyes and ears open but don’t be afraid to stand back.
 I observed everything, saw my son’s reactions to the schools we visited, and asked questions.
 However, I let my teen take the lead and tried to be as unobtrusive as I could be.